 Green: Littel or none

 As more people start using the internet daily, the censorship levels also increase.
 The motive, scope and effectiveness of internet censorship vary a lot from country to country.
-The majority of countries that have higher amount of internet censorship lies in the regions of east Asia, central Asia, Middle east and north africa.
+The majority of countries that have a higher amount of internet censorship lies in the regions of East Asia, Central Asia, the Middle East and North Africa.

 This doesn’t mean that the rest of the countries are not facing censorship.
 That's hardly the truth.
 Now Let’s take a look at the countries that have internet restrictions:

-- In USA there's a state-mandated internet filtering in libraries and K-12 schools
+- In the USA there's a state-mandated internet filtering in libraries and K-12 schools

-- In France and Germany content related to nazism and holocaust denial are blocked.
+- In France and Germany’s content related to nazism and holocaust denial are blocked.

-- Hate speech and child pornography is blocked in many coutries across the globe
+- Hate speech and child pornography is blocked in many countries across the globe

-- Belarus heavily censors the content on the internet, specially related to the government.
-Also VPN’s are illegal there.
+- Belarus heavily censors the content on the internet, especially related to the government.
+Also, VPN’s are illegal there.

-- Iran is also among one of the countries which falls under very high internet censorship.
+- Iran is also among the countries which fall under very high internet censorship.
 In 2019 the country had a few days of ‘internet lockdown’ where the whole country did not have internet.
 They also heavily restrict lots of sites related to the government.